OF A TAX PROFESSIONAL

 Can you negotiate with the IRS yourself?

-If you know how to determine the appropriate value of your assets, accurate reporting of your disposable income over time, and which life expenses the IRS factor into your ability to repay your tax debt, you might do it yourself.
-Negotiating an offer in compromise is possible to do yourself.
+If you know how to determine the appropriate value of your assets, accurate reporting of your disposable income over time, and which life expenses the IRS factor’s into your ability to repay your tax debt, your odds are still not very good at doing it yourself .
+Negotiating an offer in compromise is risky when you try to do it yourself.
+The real question is, if that the best option ?

 The difference is that a tax resolution professional can help you determine whether the repayment process will work for you before you commit to it.
 When you do this process yourself, you engage the IRS with all your details upfront, which prematurely commits you and makes you financially vulnerable.
 A tax professional can help you choose the right options ahead of time and negotiate on your behalf, saving you stress, time, and money.